Formula Two: British Formula Two

 Formula Two racing was popular in the United Kingdom in the late 1940s and early 1950s.
 During the 2.0 litre engine era, HWM, Connaught and Cooper were among the constructors who built cars for the class, usually powered by Bristol.
 When F2 was brought back in 1.5 litre form in 1956, Cooper and Lotus were the first to build cars to the new specification, taking advantage of the availability of Coventry Climax engines.

 Championships were held from 1956 to 1960, 1964 to 1967 and again in 1972.
 Stirling Moss, Jack Brabham, Jim Clark and Niki Lauda won titles.

 The British Formula 3000 series was briefly known as "Formula Two" in an attempt to make its status more apparent to casual spectators.
 However, the series was in terminal decline and the change of name did not help.
 At one point the use of 4.2 L TVR engines cars in F3000 chassis was discussed as a possible British F2, but this did not materialise.

 Trophées de France

-Prior to the formation of the European Championship, France held its own, very popular championship between 1964 and 1967.
-Despite only running for four seasons, the Brabham marque won three titles, with the drivers going to Jack Brabham (twice), Jim Clark and Jochen Rindt.
-Races were held at some of the most legendary venues in France, Pau, Clermont-Ferrand and Reims, to name just three.
+Prior to formation of the European Championship, France held its own championship between 1964 and 1967.
+Despite only running for four seasons, the Brabham marque won three titles, with the drivers title going to Jack Brabham (twice), Jim Clark and Jochen Rindt.
+Races were held at Pau, Clermont-Ferrand and Reims.

-However once the European Championship had successfully completed this first season, the French version was abandoned.
+However once the European Championship had successfully completed its first season, the French version was abandoned.